 - Inside the System Diagnostics menu, press the F11 key to gain entry to the System Recovery menu.

-- From the Startup menu, click the Restart button to prompt your computer to restart in the Startup Settings menu.
+- Click the Restart button to prompt your computer to restart in the Startup Settings menu.

-- At the nest startup, your computer should begin by showing you a list of startup options.
-Press the F5 key to open your computer in Safe Mode with Networking mode.
+- Press the F5 key to open your computer in Safe Mode with Networking mode.

 - Navigate to this link (here) and click on the latest Security Bulletin MS16 – 10 update according to your Windows version.